-In order to assess compliance with IRB approved protocol, state and federal laws, and IRB principles and procedures, periodic compliance audits and directed compliance audits of research projects involving human subjects will be conducted by the research compliance auditor or designee and reported to the North Texas Regional Institutional Review Board (NTR IRB).
+In order to assess compliance with IRB approved protocol, state and federal laws, and IRB principles and procedures, periodic compliance audits and directed compliance audits of research projects involving human subjects will be conducted by the Research Compliance Officer or designee and reported to the NTR IRB.

-Chapter 20 of this Standard Operating Procedure apply to all human subjects research including exempt, expedited, and full review protocols reviewed and approved by the North Texas Regional IRB.
+Chapter 20 of this Standard Operating Procedure applies to all human subjects research conducted by or at HSC, including exempt, expedited, and full review protocols reviewed and approved by the North Texas Regional IRB.